Mark Hunt did it again over the weekend - taking out Frank Mir with a single blow at the UFC Fight Night in Brisbane.

 The Kiwi remained humble following the win saying: "It's sad that one of us had to lose," says Hunt.
 "Frank is a good dude.
 I respect him a lot."

-So what shaped Hunt to be one of UFC's strongest and most respected fighters?
+So what shaped Hunt to be one of the strongest and most respected fighters in UFC?
 His biography Born to Fight offers an insight into his horrific upbringing in South Auckland and how it shaped him for a life of resilience and career in the fighting world.

 "Dad would beat us for any little thing, and with any implement.
 Fists, feet, broom handles, sticks, electrical wires, the hose that went from the washing machine to the tap."